valhuber/ApiLogicServer/api_logic_server_cli/docs/Data-Model-Classes.md

 ## Class (end point) for each table

 A __class__ is created for each table.
-The name (e.g. `Order`) is derived from the table name, but is capitalized and singlularized
+The name (e.g. `Order`) is derived from the table name: capitalized and singlularized.

+&nbsp;

+### End point name from Class

-2. These class names are used as API endpoint names
+These class names are used as the default API endpoint name.
+Override them as described below.

-3. The __table name__ is from your schema

 &nbsp;